sulaimanabuqamar/SU/README.md

 The process for creating varsities is the same as clubs, except use the dedicated varsities section for this task, also the scouts classification does not apply here so if needed you can capitalize the word `Scouts`
 ## Creating Scouts
 To create a scouts, you must create a new club like normal but you MUST add the word `Scouts` (capitalization matters!) anywhere in the about section, you can disguise it in the about text, Example: `The x Scouts consists of our Senior Members aswell as our Juniors`
+### Important Info About Creating Clubs/Varsities/Scouts
+Only clubs have the segregation filter where u can have clubs specific to the girls section, vice versa, and mixed.

 # Declaring accounts as Admin (When assigning relevant people and SS officers)
 To declare a user as an admin for any reason, you must set the following to true: